Ant & Dec: Other activities

 In 2011 and 2014, they both appeared on the ITV2 comedy panel show Celebrity Juice.
 From February 2013 to March 2015 they appeared in adverts for supermarket Morrisons.
 Between February 2016 and March 2018, they had appeared in adverts for car company Suzuki.

 In 2014, Ant & Dec designed a black and white striped Paddington Bear statue, one of fifty statues of the bear located around London prior to the release of the film Paddington, which was auctioned to raise funds for the National Society for the Prevention of Cruelty to Children (NSPCC).

-In 2015, the pair made a cameo appearance on the U.S. adaptation of Saturday Night Takeaway, NBC's Best Time Ever with Neil Patrick Harris.
+In 2015, the pair made a cameo appearance on the American adaptation of Saturday Night Takeaway, NBC's Best Time Ever with Neil Patrick Harris.
 They are also executive producers on the show.

-In 2020, they celebrated 30 years of working together, releasing a book titled Once Upon A Tyne.
+In 2020, they celebrated 30 years of working together, releasing a book titled Once Upon a Tyne.
 It featured stories from their time as a duo and from behind the scenes of their shows.

+In 2026, they launched their own podcast, entitled Hanging Out with Ant and Dec where they catch up about their lives and take questions and comments from listeners.